 - Stainless Steels: Gas nitriding, Ferritic nitrocarburizing, Titanium carbide, Ion nitriding

-Whereas the second method, known as the selective surface hardening methods allows localized hardening by heating and quenching.
+Whereas the second method, known as the selective surface hardening method allows localized hardening by heating and quenching.
 Flame and induction hardening for case hardening of steel materials are generally limited to certain families of steels, such as medium-carbon steels, medium-carbon alloy steels, some cast irons, and the lower-alloy tool steels.
 The relative benefits of the five most common and widely used case hardening methods are provided in the image below:

 Applications of Case Hardening Process